Sandoricum koetjape: Cultivation

 The distance of planting from each other is 20 to 25 ft.
 It requires fertilization two times a year so it can grow better.
 Normally, seed trees produce fruit after 5 or 7 years of age, though some cultivars need only 3 or 4.

 The santol is a very productive tree.
 A mature tree can produce between 18,000 and 24,000 fruits per year.
 In Puerto Rico it produces in the months of August and September.

+Place names

+Several places take the local names of santol, including Satun, Thailand; Sentul, Indonesia; and Sentul, Kuala Lumpur, Malaysia.